ainefernandez/F1Strategy/README.md

 3. **Round 3**: Start on **Soft** tyres (S)

 **How it works:**
+Using the GLMs models from the previous section:

 - First, the model calculates the **stint duration** for the starting compound compound.
 - Then it adds the **pitstop cost**, defined as:
   `pitstop cost = inlap + pit time + outlap`